lindamonaghan/numpy-random/README.md

 -Geometric Distribution

 4. Explain the use of seeds in generating pseudorandom numbers.
-In this section I explain about seeds and how and why they are set in generating pseudorandom numbers
+In this section I explain about seeds and how and why they are set in generating pseudorandom numbers.

+I include here aslo a link that explains how to run a Jupyter Notebook.